 - Elementary: GT Cluster Grouping (elementary) - minimum of three (3) GT students in a cluster, or five to eight (5-8) in a cluster if campus and grade level numbers allow (The Cluster Grouping Handbook, Winebrenner);

 - Secondary: Advanced, Pre-AP, AP coursework in area(s) of giftedness.

-- Instruction delivered by GT cluster teachers who have received the minimum 30 hours of training in gifted education and annual 6 hour updates;
+- Instruction delivered by GT cluster teachers or other campus selected personnel who have received the minimum 30 hours of training in gifted education and annual 6 hour updates;

 - Differentiated instruction for the gifted learner via content, process, or product;